dainst/idai-field/desktop/README-FEATURES.md

 # Features

-Here is a short overview of iDAI.field's key features.
+Here is a short overview of Field's key features.

 ## Metadata editor

 ![idai-field](img/README-FEATURES-1.png)

-Available types and their fields can be defined via a JSON based configuration.
+Available categories and their fields can be edited in the app.

-## Shape editor
+## Geometry editor

 ![idai-field](img/README-FEATURES-2.png)